IloBe/CNN_Thorax-Pneumonia_Classifier/README.md

 Some of the best weights training results are stored in the _saved_models_ directory, where are CNN architecture .png files are stored as well.

 Regarding the bottleneck features for the transfer learning models, only the npz files of the ResNet50 from the different data distributions could be stored in this repository as a zip file.
 They can be downloaded and unpacked in a subdirectory called _bottleneck_features_.
 The ones created for the InceptionV3 models are too big for the GitHub repository.
+The same issue appeared for the best model weights files of the fine-tuned ResNet models for each data distribution.

 As a future to do: Better hyperparameter values (batch and epoch sizes together with the initialisation) must be found by having a better environment for machine learning algorithms.
 Hyperparameter tuning from Scikit-Learn with GridSearchCV or RandomizedCV as an alternative has not been done, because it is computational expensive having such a lot of parameters for the neural network architectures.
 It was not possible with the existing environment (own hardware or AWS EC2 service).